TStrecha/time-tracker/README.md

 ```

 this will automatically generate diff in the `src/main/resources/liquibase` folder.
 This file has to be checked before getting onto git.
-New generated change log's name should start with 4 digit long unique string match this regex
+New generated change log's name should start with 4 digit long unique string match this regex:
 ```regexp
 \d{4}-([a-zA-Z-])+
 ```